riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 5

+This was short and sweet - no need to try and step through the rows/columns, as the name of the puzzle hints, the row and column locations were given as binary numbers.
+R's function for binary to decimal is `strtoi(..., base = 2)`.

 # Day 4

 This was a pure data wrangling and cleaning problem so very convenient in R and tidyverse.
 Thinking I need to figure out the regular expression for `# followed by exactly six characters 0-9 or a-f` phased me for a second, until I realised this is a HEX code.
 So I searched online for "R hex code checker", which is a built in function.
 No regular expressions needed for this one.